 \paragraph{Community-engaged studies:} Marginalized communities, who face some of the most severe stereotypes, are often not represented in most resources that are sourced by the previously mentioned methods.
 Representation is often influenced by how much these communities are written about, who gets to participate as an annotator or crowd worker, and the limits of participation in any of these roles \cite{birhane2022power}.
-To circumvent these gaps, recent work has engaged with underrepresented and underserved communities in a targeted manner to bridge the gaps in salient stereotype resources (e.g., \cite{alemany2022methodology,dev-2023-building,acion2023tool}). \\ \\ These approaches often offer complementary strengths and weaknesses \cite{dev2023building}.
-E.g., social psychological studies and community sourced studies tend to generate relatively smaller resources, but they bring forth richer and nuanced perspectives such as the perceiver group, and the extent of marginalization of the target group, while filling gaps about communities that are underrepresented in existing resources.
+To circumvent these gaps, recent work has engaged with underrepresented and underserved communities in a targeted manner to bridge the gaps in salient stereotype resources (e.g., \citet{alemany2022methodology,dev-2023-building,acion2023tool}).

+These approaches often offer complementary strengths and weaknesses \cite{dev2023building}.
+For instance, social psychological studies and community sourced studies tend to generate relatively smaller resources, but they bring forth richer and nuanced perspectives such as the perceiver group, and the extent of marginalization of the target group, while filling gaps about communities that are underrepresented in existing resources.